SidneyRamphalile/Book-Record-Management/README.md

 ## /users
 POST: Create a new user
-GET: Get all the user/s info here
+GET: Get all the users

 ## /users/{id}
 GET: Get a user by id